Construction-technical stimulation for

 # If the façade surfaces are covered with PV foil, this results in a completely energy-self-sufficient building, whose power surplus even co-provides the charging station for e-mobility!

 # With light wood-beam staircases and wooden false ceilings instead of solid concrete steps, the 'renewable' material is the best building material.
-In addition, the wood provides the biologically beneficial earth radiation into the building.
-Only their placement requires a truck-crane.
+Only their placement during construction requires a work platform or a crane truck.

 # Significant energy cost savings when winter heating or in the summer room cooling.